Qumulo/docs/qumulo-alerts-guide/installing-configuring/alarms-and-alerts.md

 ## Configuring Monitoring for a Qumulo Cluster
 To configure Qumulo Alerts to connect to, and collect data from a Qumulo cluster, you must run the **cluster_add** subcommand in the **alerts** CLI.

-The following is an explanation of the JSON keys that configure Qumulo cluster monitoring.
+The following is an explanation of the options that configure Qumulo cluster monitoring.

 ```bash
 Usage: alerts cluster_add [OPTIONS]